Tsuki13/Note-Taker/README.md

 ## Description

-A note taking application designed to write, save, and delete notes.
+A note-taking application designed to write, save, and delete notes.

 ## Installation Guidelines